 "long_explanation": "The Vietnamese word 'nhé' is often used at the end of a sentence to express a hope, make a polite request, or suggest an action to be taken by the listener.
 It mirrors the usage of 'let's' in English or can give a soft imperative tone to the sentence.
 While there's no literal translation, 'nhé' helps to frame a statement as a suggestion, a plea or a piece of friendly advice.",

 "formation": "example of grammar formation for given grammar point",

 "examples": [

 {

-"vn": "Hẹn gặp bạn vào buổi sáng, nhé?",
+"vn": "Hẹn gặp bạn vào buổi sáng nhé?",

 "en": "Let's meet in the morning, okay?",

 },

 {